Honour Monash - A great Australian

 Rumours were about that the Australian Corps Headquarters would soon be transferred to the Amiens area and given charge of the four Australian Divisions (2, 3, 4 and 5) operating there currently under the orders of three different Corps HQs.
 This corps to be part of a reconstituted Fourth British Army with Three British Corps.

 Around 10 April Australian Corps Headquarters occupied the Château at Bertangles on the Villers-Bockage road, about 8 km north of Amiens.
 One by one the attached brigades rejoined their divisions, and the Divisions came under the command of the Australian Corps.

 On the morning of 24 April, comparative calm was shattered.
 Enemy guns bombarded the line from Albert to Hanguard.
 1200 saw the enemy attack in force.
 The southern flank of 5 Div held fast.
 The town of Villers-Bretonneux, lying beyond the Australian sector, however, fell and was occupied by the German Army.
 Two Australian reserve brigades, the 13 (Brigadier General Glasgow) from 4 Div and the 15 (Brigadier General Elliot) from 5 Div and a troop of the 13 Light Horse (Lieutenant LV Reid) were detached and placed under the British Third Corps and ordered to re-take the town.
 The Brigadiers General collaborated on a brilliant plan.
-By the time the troops were in position soon after nightfall, the Light Horse had horsemen combed and probed the battlefield for information and reported back to General Elliot’s forward headquarters.
+By the time the troops were in position soon after nightfall, the Light Horse combed and probed the battlefield for information and reported back to General Elliot's forward headquarters.